On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 Follow the directions on the website, not Google maps.
 It’s along a paved road.
 Google maps

-took me seven miles down a dirt road unnecessarily.
-If I don’t have to, I’d rather not get the car
+directed me seven miles down a dirt road unnecessarily.
+If I don’t have to, I’d rather not get

-filthy as I end up leaning against it a lot.
-This campground does not require fees; it accepts
+the car filthy.
+I end up leaning against it a lot.
+This campground does not require fees; it

-donations.
+accepts donations.
 There is a vault toilet and potable water available from hydrants.
-Something weird

-grass and read until the sun sunk.
-By then I had a neighbor on my other side, a fairly new Sprinter
+on the grass and read until the sun sunk.
+By then I had a neighbor on my other side, a fairly

 Pennsylvania… and let myself sink into a deep, sultry torpor.